iSumsoft» Computer Tweaks » 5 Quick Tips for Checking and Fixing Hard Drive Errors

 Open command prompt as administration

-Step 2: In the command prompt window, type CHKDSK C: /F /R and press Enter key.
+Step 2: Type CHKDSK C: /F /R and press Enter.

 Run chkdsk command